 Creating a best nonprofit books list requires perspective and introspection.
 And a lot of reading.

-Whether these books were new in 2020 or just new to us, these books impacted our nonprofit work, NPCrowd.com, and our mentoring of others.
+Whether these books were new or just new to us, these books impacted our nonprofit work, NPCrowd.com, and our mentoring of others.

 Servant leadership books are well aligned with our preferred style of leadership.
 Our list has a few of those on it.
 You’ll also enjoy our nonprofit leadership development and training guide as part of your reading.

 Diversity and inclusion are top interests for many in recent years.
 Changes in the social impact, charity, and nonprofit world are many, and keeping up with the strategy and thinking is important to ensure you do the most good possible

 1. Do More Good – Bill McKendry

 Brand new to our list and our #1 pick is Do More Good by Bill McKendry.
 This is a must-read for every nonprofit President/Executive Director and every President/CEO of a for-profit who does business for the purpose of doing good.